Found a bird? 707-484-6502 8:30am to 5:30pm

 It is a Dirty Job!

 Our work is tedious, dirty, and often physically demanding.
 Most tasks involve cleaning, carrying things, bending down, and being on your feet for the duration of your shift.
-There are a lot of bird poop, dirty things, and live insects involved.
-If you're squeamish or don't like cleaning, please consider our other volunteer opportunities.
+There's a lot of bird poop, dirty things, and live insects involved.
+If you're squeamish or don't like cleaning, volunteering in the clinic may not be for you.

 Laws and Regulations